tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 Hysterical:-  When you are hysterical, you shout laugh or cry in a wild excited way, without any control over yourself.

 Refuge:-  Shelter or protection from danger.

+### 21-April-21
+Levitation:-  floating in the air without any support.

+Fiend:-  devil.

+Feline:-  or relating to.

+Depravity:-  moral corruption.

+Idle chat:-  unnecessary routine conservasition.